Tesla Model X review: interior, dashboard & comfort

 You can choose to have five, six or seven seats.
 Opting for five means you get a conventional layout, with a three-person bench and a massive boot, which is the default, no-cost setup.
 The six-seat layout is the ‘executive' option, with a 2+2+2 arrangement that prioritises space for those in the middle.
 The seven-seat option gives you an MPV-like layout suited to carrying several children.

-The Premium Upgrades Package is now included as standard on all cars, bringing heated seats all round and a ‘medical-grade’ air-filtration system, as well as a heated steering wheel and wiper defroster.
+The Premium Upgrades Package is now included as standard on all cars, bringing heated seats all round, ventilated front seats, a heated steering wheel and a wiper defroster.
 It even includes a ‘self-presenting’ front door, which opens as you walk up to the car with the key in your pocket.

 Infotainment, apps & sat nav

-Install an app on your smartphone and you can control a range of functions, including the remote-opening doors, climate control and even the headlights.
-It’ll also show you how much range your car has left and keep you updated on charging progress.
+Owners can install the Tesla app on their smartphone to remotely control a range of functions, including the remote-opening doors, climate control and even the headlights.
+It’ll also show you how much range your car has left and keep you updated on the charging progress.

 In This Review